PrioteasaAndrei/bomberman-reinforcement-learning/README.md

 - [ ] fix problem that softmax doeesnt output probs that sum up to 1 (very close to 1).
 Might be the dim argument in the softmax or some other numerical bullshit
 - [ ] IMPORTANT: adjust linear decay steps to the number of steps we estimate to have for a number of training rounds; test the number of decay steps compared to training rounds
 - [ ] IMPORTANT: we update target net every 100 rounds, isnt that too big?
 Test this maybe make it smaller
+- [ ] merge actually training into master and start working on master
 # Working on TOODOS
 - [ ] implement new useful events and create functions to check if they are fullfilled.
 See restrictions in pdf and in Architecture